Table of Contents

 Shrink reduction: retailers implementing AI-powered video analytics can significantly reduce shrinkage through improved detection and faster intervention.

 The era of tolerating a 90% false alarm rate is over.
-For Loss Mitigation Directors and VPs, the "boy who cried wolf" scenario is a strategic vulnerability that leaves assets exposed and budgets bleeding.
+For Loss Mitigation Directors and Security VPs, the "boy who cried wolf" scenario is a strategic vulnerability that leaves assets exposed and budgets bleeding.

-By adding video AI to basic sensors, you can improve collaboration with law enforcement, give your teams verified information, and make better use of your security infrastructure.
+By adding video AI for retail security to basic sensors, you can improve collaboration with law enforcement, give your teams verified information, and make better use of your security infrastructure.
+Spot AI helps you bring more consistency to each shift, minimize risk, and strengthen security with clearer visibility and faster verification.

-See how Spot AI’s video AI platform can help you cut false alarms and strengthen retail security.
-Request a demo to experience the technology in action.
+Don't let false alarms dictate your security strategy.
+Request a demo to see how Spot AI’s video AI platform can cut false alarms and strengthen retail security.

 Frequently asked questions